 Starting in the 1930s, Minneapolis-Honeywell expanded its operations to serve businesses and consumers internationally.
 By 1941, the company set up offices in Canada and Europe, as well as distributors in South America, Australia, and Africa.

-However, with its long history of asbestos use combined with its merger companies’ long use of asbestos, Honeywell’s expansions could not rid it of the ever-mounting asbestos-related lawsuits it faced as employees, contractors, and consumers began developing life- threatening diseases, such as asbestosis and malignant mesothelioma.
+With its long history of asbestos use combined with its merger companies’ long use of asbestos, Honeywell’s expansions could not rid it of the ever-mounting asbestos-related lawsuits it faced.

 Honeywell Lawsuits and Bankruptcy

-In 2002, the NARCO division filed for bankruptcy after it could no longer fight the increasing asbestos-claims.
+In 2002, the NARCO division filed for bankruptcy after it could no longer fight the increasing asbestos claims.
 After it emerged from bankruptcy, the division began a reorganization plan.
-It started formally accepting asbestos trust fund claims in Oct.
-15, 2013.
+It started formally accepting asbestos trust fund claims on October 15, 2013.

 Occupations Affected by Honeywell